Zondax/filecoin-signing-tools/examples/ffi/objective-c/README.md

-# Objective-C bindingds
+# Objective-C bindings

-To use this example, download the latest header and library or compile the `signer-ffi` directory.
+Currently, we don't provide compiled artifacts, therefore, manual steps to build and orchestrate the libraries and headers are necessary.

 # Running